DuncanCragg/OnexOS/README-game.md

 With panels:

- - create a message panel on the kitchen wall, which everyone can grab a link to to put in their own rooms
+ - create a message panel on the kitchen wall, which you can grab a link to to put in your rooms
- - create a message board for several families
+ - create a notes board
  - create a billboard with links to text and images, describing an upcoming meeting or event
- - remind everyone by putting the billboard up around the city, by simply dropping its link down
+ - remind yourself by putting the billboard up around the city, by simply dropping its link down
  - if the event time changes, when you edit the billboard, all instances around update
  - create signs pointing the way to landmarks, containing a link to allow direct